Missing your newborn’s “window of opportunity” to sleep? Take a look at these 7 overlooked baby tired signs you might not be noticing!

 Conclusion

-As a first-time mom, following tired signs can feel like a strange language we’re not equipped to understand.
-But sometimes it takes observing and doing the best you can to help your baby sleep well.
+As a first-time mom, spotting signs that your baby is tired can feel like a strange language we’re not equipped to understand.
+But sometimes it takes observing and doing the best you can to help your little one sleep well.

-To recap, a few baby tired signs to watch for include:
+To recap, a few signs to watch for include:

 - Yawning